BSI-Bund/secvisogram/docs/user/document/tracking/revision_history/revision/number-usage.en.md

 Must not be `0` or `0.y.z` if the document status (`/document/tracking/status`) is set to `final` or `interim`.

+Must not include pre-release information.

-Must not include pre-release nor build metadata information.
+Should not include build metadata information.